 According to the IRS, Social Security Disability Insurance (SSDI) beneficiaries who haven’t needed to file taxes in the last two years will receive $1,200 stimulus payments automatically because they also receive SSA-1099 tax forms annually.
 The same is true for railroad retirees, who receive similar RRB-1099 benefit statements.

 Supplemental Security Income (SSI) recipients typically are not required to file tax returns and typically do not receive SSA-1099 tax forms.
 SSI recipients who did not file a 2019 and 2018 return and who do not have a representative payee should have received their $1,200 electronic payment from the IRS by May 13 by direct deposit or to their Direct Express card if they did not use the IRS’ Non-Filer Tool.
 The IRS began mailing paper checks on May 15 to SSI recipients who receive their monthly SSI payment by paper check, and to SSI recipients who used the IRS’ Non-Filer Tool but left the bank account information empty.

 Recipients will generally receive the automatic payments by direct deposit, Direct Express debit card, or by paper check, just as they would normally receive their SSI benefits.

 Lower-income Americans who haven’t filed a 2018 or a 2019 return because they are under the normal income limits for filing a tax return must use the IRS’s web tool by November 21.
 (This group includes single filers who made under $12,200 and married couples making less than $24,400 in 2019.)
 Using the tool won’t result in owing more taxes, the IRS says.
-When you enter basic information, including your Social Security number, name, address, and dependents, the IRS will use this information to confirm eligibility and calculate and send a stimulus payment. an Economic Impact Payment.
+When you enter basic information, including your Social Security number, name, address, and dependents, the IRS will use this information to confirm eligibility and calculate and send a stimulus payment.
 You can enter bank or financial information to get your check deposited directly into your account — a much faster option than getting a paper check in the mail.

 Do I need to have a Social Security number to get a stimulus payment?